SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 The Google Pub/Sub Subscription is configured to use [Push delivery](https://cloud.google.com/pubsub/docs/push) which immediately calls the REST trigger URL of the Connector service when a message becomes available that matches the subscription.

 It is recommended to deploy the Connector service in Google Run set to "Require Authentication".
-This will use Oauth 2.0 between Pub/Sub and Run, and authentication/authorization will be handled automatically in GCP.
+This will use OAuth 2.0 between Pub/Sub and Run with authentication/authorization automatically handled within GCP.

 > Important: If "Require Authentication" is set the Google IAM Service Account used by the Subscription must include the role of `Cloud Run Invoker`.

-#### PubSub+ connection details as secret
+#### PubSub+ Connection details as Secret

 The Connector service in Cloud Run will access the PubSub+ event broker REST Messaging service connection details from a secret which is configured to be available through the `SOLACE_BROKER_CONNECTION` environment variable.
 This is recommended security best practice because connection details include credentials to authenticate the Connector service, as a REST client to PubSub+.

+The Secret details can be updated through Secret Manaager.

 > Important: The Google IAM Service Account to be used by the Connector service in Cloud Run must include the role of `Secret Manager Secret Accessor`.

-### PubSub+ Event Broker REST API for inbound messaging
+#### PubSub+ Event Broker REST API for inbound messaging

-REST publishing clients or REST producers [publish events into the event broker](https://docs.solace.com/Open-APIs-Protocols/Using-REST.htm) using the REST API.
+PubSub+ REST API clients are called REST publishing clients or REST producers.
+They [publish events into a PubSub+ event broker](https://docs.solace.com/Open-APIs-Protocols/Using-REST.htm) using the REST API.
 The ingested events will be converted to the same [internal message format](https://docs.solace.com/Basics/Message-What-Is.htm) as produced by any other API and can also be consumed by any other supported API.

-> Note: this guide is using the [REST messaging mode](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm#When) of the Solace REST API.
+> Note: this guide is using [REST messaging mode](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm#When) of the Solace REST API.

-The following conversions apply:
+The following REST to PubSub+ message conversions apply:

 | REST protocol element | PubSub+ message | Additional Reference in Solace Docementation|
 |----------|:-------------:|------:|